email page print pageAll Topic Reviews

 © 2018 Adam Shriver and Joyce Sato-Reinhold

-Adam Shriver, The Oxford Uehiro Centre for Practical Ethics, and Joyce Sato-Reinhold, UBC Animal Welfare Program.
+Adam Shriver, Oxford Uehiro Centre for Practical Ethics and Wellcome Centre for Ethics and Humanities, University of Oxford, and Joyce Sato-Reinhold, UBC Animal Welfare Program.